humbeedevelopers/unityinterior/README.md

 # Unity Interiors 🏡✨

 Unity Interiors is a modern and elegant interior design website built using **Next.js**.
-The project focuses on showcasing premium interior design services, portfolios, and consultation offerings with a clean, minimal, and performance-optimized user experience.
+The project focuses on showcasing premium interior design services, projects, and consultation offerings with a clean, minimal, and performance-optimized user experience.

 ---